 Juris Doctor, Pepperdine University School of Law

-- Andrew Kline is a term faculty member in American University’s School of Public Affairs, Department of Public Administration and Policy, where he teaches graduate-level courses in Public-Private Partnerships and the Legal Basis for Public Policy.
-He specializes in the economics, social value, strategic importance, and growing prevalence of shared-value partnerships as public policy tools, and the business imperatives of good corporate citizenship.
+- Andrew J. Kline is an Executive in Residence in American University’s Department of Public Administration and Policy, where he teaches graduate-level courses in Public-Private Partnerships and Administrative Law.
+Professor Kline specializes in the economics, social value, strategic importance, and growing prevalence of shared-value partnerships as public policy tools, and the business imperatives of good corporate citizenship.
+He is the Founding Executive Director of the SPA Policy Forum and the P3 Summit.
 Mr. Kline’s consulting practice includes developing strategic shared-value partnerships that yield benefits to companies and to the communities in which they operate.
 Clients have included public and private companies across multiple industries.
-Currently, he is driving the creation of a groundbreaking shared-value partnership between a Fortune 50 company and the World Food Program.
-Andrew previously served in the White House where he started the Center for Internet Pharmacies, a public-private partnership between the U.S. federal government, and tech giants such as Google, Microsoft, Facebook, Neustar and Yahoo, and payment processors including Pay Pal, American Express, MasterCard and Visa.
-While working in the U.S. Senate, Andrew brought AOL together with the U.S. federal government to provide computers and teachers to every Boys and Girls Club in the United States.
-During his fourteen-year tenure at the Justice Department, he became a leading expert in the prosecution of human trafficking crimes.
-In addition to a law degree, Kline has a Master’s in Public Administration from the John F. Kennedy School of Government.
+Andrew previously served as Counsel to the Vice President of the United States, Chief of Staff in the White House Office of Intellectual Property Enforcement, and Counsel to then-Senator Biden on the Senate Judiciary Committee.
+Professor Kline is also a former federal prosecutor where he was recognized internationally as an expert in the investigation and prosecution of human trafficking offenses.
+In addition to a law degree, Professor Kline has a Masters in Public Administration from the John F. Kennedy School of Government.